Planning

 Road Trip in France

-If you are hitting the French roads for the first time, have a look at our quick guide to driving in France, with information about French roads, requirements, and driving rules.
+If you are hitting the French roads for the first time, have a look at this quick guide to driving in France, with information about French roads, requirements, and driving rules.

-When we need to rent a car in France, we usually check DiscoverCars to find the best deals.
-Both sites cover the major and local brands (like Avis, Hertz, Europcar, and more) and compare prices for you Check out our best tips for renting a car in France.
+When I need to rent a car in France, I usually check DiscoverCars to find the best deals.
+Both sites cover the major and local brands (like Avis, Hertz, Europcar, and more) and compare prices for you Check out my best tips for renting a car in France.

 If you are planning a longer trip in France and Europe, consider Auto Europe’s long-term car rentals and short-term lease options.
 They offer the best rates available for trips of one month or more.

-If you need help crafting your French road trip itinerary, check out our France Road Trip Planner.
-With this e-book, we help you explore the best of France by car with the least amount of effort, and it comes with fun road trip ideas, from the wild Atlantic Coast to the pristine lakes in the Alps and the sunny villages in Provence.
+If you need help crafting your French road trip itinerary, check out my France Road Trip Planner.
+With this e-book, I help you explore the best of France by car with the least amount of effort, and it comes with fun road trip ideas, from the wild Atlantic Coast to the pristine lakes in the Alps and the sunny villages in Provence.

 Group Package Tours in France